Fifth Down Game (1990): Game recap

-By this time, Louderback and his officiating crew had realized their mistake, and conferred for nearly 20 minutes to decide their course of action.
+By this time, Louderback and his officiating crew had realized their mistake and conferred for nearly 20 minutes to decide their course of action.
 During the delay, radio and television announcers also noticed that Colorado had scored with the help of an additional play.
 Louderback was shown on the phone.
 After a lengthy consultation, the officials announced their decision: the touchdown counted, giving Colorado a 33–31 lead, and the Buffs would have to attempt the extra point.
 The rules do not require the extra point try if time has expired and the result will not affect the outcome of the game.
 However, since Colorado led by only two, Missouri could have potentially blocked the try and returned it for two points to tie the game, thus the try was required.
 Not wanting to take this chance, Johnson took the snap and went to a knee, allowing the Buffaloes to go home with a controversial win.

-Another controversy overshadowed by the "5th down" was the fact that replays seemed to show Johnson had actually been stopped short of the goal line on his touchdown run.
+Another controversy overshadowed by the "fifth down" was that it remains inconclusive as to whether Johnson had crossed the goal line on his touchdown.